-Active shooter situations are always unpredictable, but there are things that should be immediately done to protect oneself.
-Be prepared, have a personal plan.
+Active shooter situations are always unpredictable, but there are things that should be immediately done to protect yourself.
+Be prepared and have a personal plan.

 Remember; Flee, Fortify, Fight.

 If it is possible to do so safely, exit the building immediately when you become aware of an incident, flee and move away from the immediate path of danger, and take the following steps.